Plan with us! Kitchener's Strategic Plan 2023-2026

 If over the next 20 years we made major improvements in sustainability, how would Kitchener have adapted?
 What has changed for the better?

-0 comment1Street Team#6 months agoMore Electric scooters🛴
+0 comment3Street Team#over 1 year agoMore Electric scooters🛴

 Let down town see people with more electric scooter.
 Make it affordable for everyone